Recipes: Matcha Donuts

 - Melt chocolate chips with butter (3 tbsp butter for each ½ cup chocolate)

 - Marshmallow glaze (melt 2 cups marshmallows with 1 ½ cups powdered sugar, 3 tbsp butter, 1tsp vanilla extract and a pinch of salt)

 - Maple!
 Mix 1/3 cup of pure maple syrup with 2 cups powdered sugar, ¼ cup heavy cream and a pinch of salt.

 - Matcha glaze – yes, you can glaze your matcha donut with matcha glaze: Whisk together 2 cups powdered sugar, 1 ½ tbsp.
-Daily Matcha and ¼ boiling water.
+Ingredient Matcha and ¼ boiling water.
 Or, instead of using Daily Matcha, try one of our delicious matcha blends!

 Plus, take any of the above recipes and add flower petals, chocolate shavings, goji berries, crushed nuts, or whatever else you fancy!